kubernetes/enhancements/keps/sig-api-machinery/0006-apply.md

 A flag will be implemented in kubectl to trigger that behavior.

+For validating and mutating webhooks, the field is also going to be stripped, unless explicitly requested by the webhook through a new `IncludeManagedFields` boolean field in the ValidatingWebhook and MutatingWebhook configuration.

 One of the downside of having this field hidden by default is that people can't access it unless they know the triggering flag, which might lead to confusing situations.